-- The group has also been fortunate to have a Franciscan spiritual assistant, Father Joe Glaab, who participates in the meetings whenever possible via Skype or by phone.
+- The group has also been fortunate to have a Franciscan spiritual assistant, Father Joe Glaab, who participates in the meetings whenever possible via the internet.

-- We unfortunately have to postpone the regular monthly in-person meetings for the time being because of restrictions on group gatherings in the church building.
-We are now having our meetings on-line and can provide a link for anyone who is interested.
-Please contact Kate Klassen at firstname.lastname@example.org.
-We continue to pray individually in our homes for our brothers and sisters worldwide who are affected by the current crisis either physically, mentally, spiritually or financially.
+- We continue to pray individually in our homes for our brothers and sisters worldwide who are affected by the current crisis either physically, mentally, spiritually or financially.

 - Happily some new people were welcomed into the group recently, and again a Profession is planned for the near future.
 The group continues to study the book "St. Francis of Assisi, Passion and Poverty, how he transformed the Catholic Church", with a reading at most gatherings.
 Normally the meeting consists of prayer time, spiritual development discussion time and some time for business to discuss the ministries of the group.
 The meeting lasts no more than 2 hours.

-- The group has been taking a particular interest in the document Laudato Si and how it relates to our daily life, and what possible changes we did to address.
-There are numerous documentaries available on Netflix to explore subjects on food production worldwide, our use of land and of plastics and the inpact of this on wildlife and the earth.
-We encourage everyone to check out the Netflix series with the title Rotten, Season 2, episode 3, Troubled Water, this will open your eyes to the bottled water industry.
+- The group has been taking a particular interest in the document Laudato Si and how it relates to our daily life, and what possible changes we need to address.
+Excellent resources are available on line as we educate ourselves on food production worldwide, our use of land and of plastics and the impact of this on wildlife and the earth.

 - Please note the images posted, are just random photos of other Franciscan groups elsewhere and are not actually the local group.